kubernetes-sigs/descheduler/README.md

 Descheduler can be run as a job inside of a pod.
 It has the advantage of being able to be run multiple times without needing user intervention.
 Descheduler pod is run as a critical pod to avoid being evicted by itself, or by kubelet due to an eviction event.
-Since critical pods are created in `kube-system` namespace, descheduler job and its pod will also be created in `kube-system` namespace.

 ###  Create a container image